Der12kl/Der12kl/README.md

-# Hello, I'm Evgeny! 👋
+# Hello, I'm a frontend developer passionate about clean HTML/CSS and accessibility.

 ### About Me 📖
 - 🔭 **Currently Working On:** As a newcomer to the field, I'm building personal frontend projects to enhance my skills.
 I'm actively engaging in projects through educational platforms like [FreeCodeCamp](https://www.freecodecamp.org/), [The Odin Project](https://www.theodinproject.com/), and [Frontend Mentor](https://www.frontendmentor.io/profile/Der12kl).
 These projects range from a simple portfolio website to a small e-commerce application.